Kaggle Kernels and Google Colab are great.

 One of the final steps, before you can attach your cooler, is thermal paste installation.
 I used the "pee" method explained in the video below.

 When using thermal gel, you need to cover the CPU chip area as much as possible to allow better removal of CPU heat.
-Bubbles of airs that could pop up during this procedure would hurt.
+Bubbles of airs that could pop up during this procedure could make cooling less effective.

 Finally, you can attach your cooler to the top of the CPU.
 Press CPU a bit to distribute your thermal gel well on the surface.